YanCheng-go/easyearth/docs/TROUBLESHOOTING.md

      sudo systemctl enable docker
      ```

+4. **Auto-detected mode as 'legacy'\nnvidia-container-cli: initialization error: nvml error: driver/library version mismatch: unknown**:

+   This error means that there is a mismatch between the driver and the kernel, which sometimes happens with automatic system updates.
+Restart or reboot to solve this issue.

 ## Install local environment instead
 If you prefer to run the EasyEarth server without Docker, you can set up a local Python environment.
 Follow these steps:
 ```bash